flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/third-column.md

 ### RWY

 Displayed in green when runway mode is engaged.
-This is only displayed if there is an active localiser signal.
+This is only displayed if there is an active localizer signal.
 This mode provides lateral guidance during the takeoff roll up to 30 feet (radio altitude).

 ### RWY TRK